-The council shall appoint at its first regular meeting in September after its election, a clerk of the council who shall hold office at the pleasure of the council.
+The council shall appoint at its first regular meeting after its election, a clerk of the council who shall hold office at the pleasure of the council.
 He shall attend the meetings of the council and keep its minutes and records and have charge of the corporate seal and shall attest the same.
 He shall keep all papers required to be kept by the council, shall publish reports and ordinances as are required to be published and shall perform such other duties as the council may require.
 His compensation shall be fixed by the council.
 Any vacancy in this office shall be filled by the council.
+(1954 chapter 477; 2012 chapter 633).